 Pyruvate metabolism disorders

 Pyruvate dehydrogenase deficiency is a type of inherited disorder classified under pyruvate metabolism disorders.
-It results from too much lactase in the bloodstream.
+It causes a buildup of lactic acid in the bloodstream.

 The body needs carbohydrates to function properly.
 A diet rich in healthy whole foods should give you enough fuel to power through your day.